nklange/PrimingSourcePaper/README.md

-# Repository for "Explaining the association between repetition priming and source memory: No evidence for a contribution of recognition or fluency"
+# Repository for "Explaining the association between repetition priming and source memory: No evidence for a contribution of recognition or fluency" (Nicholas Lange, Christopher J. Berry)
 ## Raw data

 Inside _Data_ folder, sorted by experiment.